MadhuraMary/InquisitiveMinds/README.md

 Run app.py using below cmd in (venv)DriveName\IMbot-master path <br>
 python app.py

 h.
-Once ran, this would run our localhost and the app would be displayed.
+Once ran, this would run our localhost and the app would be displayed if you want to see it though one can see it embedded in the Angular app.

 <b>Steps to run the Angular application:</b><br>